Gavin Larsen

-Gavin Rolf Larsen (born 27 September 1962) is a former New Zealand cricketer who specialised in the art of economical bowling.
+Gavin Rolf Larsen (born 27 September 1962) is a former New Zealand international cricketer who specialised in the art of economical bowling.
 He was known playfully by his teammates as "The Postman".
 He is currently chief selector for the national side.

 Domestic career

 Unusually for a New Zealand player, he played his entire first-class career with one team, Wellington.
 He also captained the side in the 1994 Australasian Cup in Sharjah in the United Arab Emirates, where New Zealand reached the semi-finals of a six-team tournament.

 His nickname of "The Postman" came about as a compliment: